odoo/documentation/accounting/others/multicurrencies/invoices_payments.rst

 .. image:: media/invoice03.png
    :align: center

-Vendor Bills
+Vendor Invoices
 ------------

-You are now able to set a different currency than the company one on your purchase orders and on your vendor bills.
+You are now able to set a different currency than the company one on your purchase orders and on your vendor invoices.
 The currency is set for the whole document.

 .. image:: media/invoice04.png